 Ask yourself why are you setting the goals you are setting?
 “If I can just loose 10 pounds then I will have self confidence” or “If I can make more money then my marriage will be better” .
 This type of thinking is a red flag that maybe you need to re evaluate your resolution.

-Tools for Goal Setting in 2019
+Tools for Effective Goal Setting

 I promise I won’t leave you hanging here.
 Take a minute to really sit and reflect on your resolution and ask WHY is this my resolution?